sapegin/washingcode-book/manuscript/020_Avoid_loops.md

 <!-- expect(kebabCharacters).toEqual(["bilbo-baggins", "gandalf", "gollum"]) -->

 It’s not slow anymore.
-Often simpler code patterns are the fastest, or fast enough, so manual optimization is unnecessary.
+Often, simpler code patterns are the fastest, or fast enough, so manual optimization is unnecessary.

 Also, the `every()`, `some()`, `find()`, and `findIndex()` methods are short-circuiting, meaning they don’t iterate over unnecessary array elements.